Darwin, Northern Territory: Geography

 Darwin is a coastal city, situated along the western shoreline of the Northern Territory.
 The water meets the land from the Beagle Gulf, which extends out into the Timor Sea.
-The central business district occupies a low bluff overlooking Darwin Harbour to the south, beyond which lie East Arm, Middle Arm, and, across the gulf, West Arm.
-Middle Arm has an industrial precinct on the peninsula, which is being promoted as a sustainable development area which will include plants for industries such as low-emission petrochemicals, renewable hydrogen, and carbon capture storage.
-The city is flanked by Frances Bay to the east, and Cullen Bay to the west.
+The central business district occupies a low bluff overlooking Darwin Harbour to the south, beyond which lie East Arm, Middle Arm, Northern Territory, and, across the gulf, West Arm.
+Middle Arm has an industrial precinct on the peninsula, which is being promoted as a sustainable development area that will include plants for industries such as low-emission petrochemicals, renewable hydrogen, and carbon capture storage.
+The city is flanked by Frances Bay to the east and Cullen Bay to the west.

-The remainder of the city is relatively flat and low-lying, and areas bordering the coast are home to recreational reserves, extensive beaches, and excellent fishing.
+The rest of the city is relatively flat and low-lying, and areas bordering the coast are home to recreational reserves, extensive beaches, and excellent fishing.

 City and suburbs

-Darwin and its suburbs spread in an approximately triangular shape, with the older south-western suburbs—and the city itself—forming one corner, the newer northern suburbs another, and the eastern suburbs, progressing towards Palmerston, forming the third.
+Darwin and its suburbs spread in an approximately triangular shape, with the older southwestern suburbs—and the city itself—forming one corner, the newer northern suburbs another, and the eastern suburbs, progressing towards Palmerston, forming the third.

 The older part of Darwin is separated from the newer northern suburbs by Darwin International Airport and RAAF Base Darwin.
-Palmerston is a satellite city 20 km east of Darwin that was established in the 1980s and is one of the fastest-growing municipalities in Australia.
-The rural areas of Darwin including Howard Springs, Humpty Doo and Berry Springs are experiencing strong growth.
+Palmerston is a satellite city 20 km east of Darwin that was established in the 1980s and is one of Australia's fastest-growing municipalities.
+Darwin's rural areas, including Howard Springs, Humpty Doo and Berry Springs, are experiencing strong growth.

-Darwin's central business district (CBD) is bounded by Daly Street in the north-west, McMinn Street in the north-east, Mitchell Street on the south-west, and Bennett Street on the south-east.
-The CBD has been the focus of a number of major projects, including the billion-dollar redevelopment of the Stokes Hill wharf waterfront area including a convention centre with seating for 1500 people and approximately 4000 m2 of exhibition space.
+Darwin's central business district (CBD) is bounded by Daly Street in the northwest, McMinn Street in the northeast, Mitchell Street on the southwest, and Bennett Street on the southeast.
+The CBD has been the focus of a number of major projects, such as the billion-dollar redevelopment of the Stokes Hill wharf waterfront area, including a convention centre with seating for 1,500 people and approximately 4000 m2 of exhibition space.
 The developers announced that this includes hotels, residential apartments, and public space.
-The city's main industrial areas are along the Stuart Highway going towards Palmerston, centred on Winnellie.
-The largest shopping precinct in the area is Casuarina Square.
+The city's main industrial areas are along the Stuart Highway toward Palmerston, centred on Winnellie.
+The area's largest shopping precinct is Casuarina Square.

-The most expensive residential areas stand along the coast in suburbs such as the marina of Cullen Bay part of Larrakeyah, Bayview and Brinkin, despite the risk these low-lying regions face during cyclones and higher tides, adequate drainage and stringent building regulations have reduced the potential damage to buildings or injury to residents.
+The most expensive residential areas stand along the coast in suburbs such as the marina of Cullen Bay, Larrakeyah, Bayview and Brinkin.
+These low-lying regions are at risk during cyclones and higher tides, but adequate drainage and stringent building regulations have reduced the potential damage to buildings or injury to residents.
 The inner northern suburbs are home to lower-income households, although low-income Territory Housing units are scattered throughout the metropolitan area.
 The suburb of Lyons was part of a multi-stage land release and development in the Northern Suburbs; planning, development and construction took place from 2004 to 2009.
 More recent developments near Lyons subdivision includes the suburb of Muirhead.